ably/ably-dotnet/README.md

 * [Xamarin.iOS 11.4+](https://developer.xamarin.com/releases/ios/xamarin.ios_11/xamarin.ios_11.4/)

 &ast; To target Windows 7 (with .Net 4.6) a custom [ITransportFactory](https://github.com/ably/ably-dotnet/blob/master/src/IO.Ably.Shared/Transport/ITransport.cs) will need to be implemented in your project that uses an alternate Web Socket library.
-This is because [System.Net.WebSockets]('https://msdn.microsoft.com/en-us/library/system.net.websockets(v=vs.110).aspx') is not fully implementented on Windows 7.
+This is because [System.Net.WebSockets]('https://msdn.microsoft.com/en-us/library/system.net.websockets(v=vs.110).aspx') is not fully implemented on Windows 7.
 See [this repository](https://github.com/ably-forks/ably-dotnet-alternative-transports) for a working example using the [websocket4net library](https://github.com/kerryjiang/WebSocket4Net).

 &ast;&ast; We regression-test the library against .NET Core 2 and .Net Framework 4.6.2.
 If you find any compatibility issues, please do [raise an issue](https://github.com/ably/ably-dotnet/issues) in this repository or contact Ably customer support for advice.
 Any known runtime incompatibilities can be found [here](https://github.com/ably/ably-dotnet/issues?q=is%3Aissue+is%3Aopen+label%3A%22compatibility%22).